Plantoïd | Dewi Brunet

 Spotlies is conceived as a warning against oversimplifications, lack of knowledge, bad faith or misinterpretation that can transform statistical visualisations, to the point of radically changing their meaning.

-Data is essential information to objectivise situations, communicate scientific facts, support our opinions and guide our decisions.
+Data are essential information to objectivise situations, communicate scientific facts, support our opinions and guide our decisions.
 Numbers do not lie.
 But the ways they are collected, represented and interpreted introduce an element of subjectivity that can distort the reality of the facts, alter our reasoning and mislead our judgement.

 Through a series of three recognisable situations, reminiscents of animation films sets, short stories come to life thanks to a layer of microprojections animating the scenes.